Paul Orndorff: Personal life

 Orndorff's parents were both of German descent.
 His father died of cancer in 1965.
 He resided in Fayetteville, Georgia.
 He married his high school girlfriend Ronda Maxwell Orndorff.
-They have two grown sons, Paul Orndorff III and Travis Orndorff, as well as eight grandchildren.
-Paul has one sister Patricia Orndorff and has two brothers named Mickey Ronald Cain and Terry Orndorff, with whom he wrestled briefly as a tag team in the early 1980s.
+They had two grown sons, Paul Orndorff III and Travis Orndorff, as well as eight grandchildren.
+Paul had one sister, Patricia Orndorff, and two brothers named Mickey Ronald Cain, and Terry Orndorff, with whom he wrestled briefly as a tag team in the early 1980s.
 Terry went on to have limited success as a tag team wrestler with other partners such as The Junkyard Dog and Kerry Von Erich.

 On January 5, 2011, Orndorff told the Busted Open Sirius Satellite Radio show that he had recently been diagnosed with throat cancer.
 He was reportedly in critical condition and was on a feeding tube with a few days to live.
 On August 10, he announced it was gone.

 In July 2016, Orndorff was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred "long term neurological injuries" and that the company "routinely failed to care" for them and "fraudulently misrepresented and concealed" the nature and extent of those injuries.
 The suit was litigated by attorney Konstantine Kyros, who led a number of other lawsuits against WWE.
 In September 2018, US District Judge Vanessa Lynne Bryant dismissed the case, ruling that some of its claims were frivolous and some had been filed after the statute of limitations had expired.
 In September 2020, an appeal was dismissed by a federal appeals court.

 On May 8, 2021, Orndorff's son Travis posted a video of him at a medical facility, where he was seen in a state of reported dementia.
 He believed that his father's dementia was a result of chronic traumatic encephalopathy (CTE).

 Death

-On July 12, 2021, Orndorff died of his dementia at the age of 71 in Atlanta, Georgia.
+On July 12, 2021, Orndorff died of dementia at the age of 71 in Atlanta, Georgia.